alex-dukhno/alex-dukhno.github.io/_posts/2018-03-25-Experiments-with-MxNet-and-Handwritten-Digits-recognition.md

 tags: MxNet python Jupyter-Notebook
 ---

-In this Jupyter notebook, I'd like to experiment with 'Hello world' multi-class logistic regression problem - recognition of handwritten digits.
-I will use [MxNet](https://mxnet.apache.org/) and its [Gluon API](https://mxnet.apache.org/gluon/index.html) to build neural network.
+In this [Jupyter notebook](http://jupyter.org/), I'd like to experiment with 'Hello world' multi-class logistic regression problem - recognition of handwritten digits.
+I will use [MxNet](https://mxnet.apache.org/) and its [Gluon API](https://mxnet.apache.org/gluon/index.html) to build a neural network.
 The dataset is [MNIST](http://yann.lecun.com/exdb/mnist/) that contains lots handwritten digits.
 I am going to use different optimizers that provided by MxNet to find out how they influence model training speed and prediction accuracy.

 ### Package import